 Cache ID Modification

-This behavior controls which query parameters, headers, and cookies form the cache key identifier.
+This behavior controls which query parameters, headers, and cookies form the cache key identifier in addition to the hostname and path.

 The Cache ID Modification behavior overrides how nesting usually works within rules.
 When a rule contains this behavior, any other instances of the behavior specified in a parent rule or prior executing sibling rules no longer apply.
 When a rule has no Cache ID Modification behavior, the set of behaviors specified in a parent or prior sibling rule determines how to form cache keys for that content.